Mechanical Project Manager

 • Demonstrated leadership and interpersonal skills.

-• Developing and issuing risk assessments and method statements.
+• Experience developing and issuing risk assessments and method statements.

 • Knowledge of CDM Regulations including, but not limited to, phase plans.

 In return the company offers hybrid working, with time based in the company’s offices, visiting clients’ sites and also working from home.
-He or she will receive a salary and benefits package commensurate with the position and will be joining an exceptional organisation at an exciting time.
+The candidate will receive a salary and benefits package commensurate with the position.

 Related Jobs